FAQs: Summer Lawn Care in Southeastern North Carolina

 If you’re a long-time resident here along the coast, you know that certain weather conditions mean that a lush, green lawn needs a certain amount of care to stay that way through the end of the season.

-This summer, transform your lawn into your own personal getaway!
-And when you need a break from the summer sun and all your hard work in the soil, check out more of our tips and local insights on our team’s blog.
+And when you need a break from the summer sun and all your hard work in the soil, check out more of our tips and local insights on The Michelle Clark Team blog.